proesc-upgrade/laravel-modules/readme.md

-# Abandoned

-**This package is no longer maintained.**

-I encourage you to use composer packages for your modules to get the most flexibility out of it.

-# Modules in Laravel 4
+# Modules in Laravel 5.0

-Application specific modules in Laravel 4 can be enabled by adding the following to your **"composer.json"** file:
+Application specific modules in Laravel 5.0 can be enabled by adding the following to your **"composer.json"** file:

     "require": {
         "creolab/laravel-modules": "dev-master"
     }

-And by adding a new provider to your providers list in **"app/config/app.php"**:
+And by adding a new provider to your providers list in **"config/app.php"**:

-    'providers' => array(
+    'providers' => [
-        'Creolab\LaravelModules\ServiceProvider',
-    );
+        Creolab\LaravelModules\ServiceProvider::class,
+    ];

 Also you need to add your modules directory to the composer autoloader: